 Canadian Library of Parliament, Ottawa

-It is the only part of the original Parliament building that burned down in 1916 and it has both the full English and French set of Harry Potter (the most important fact of course).
+Unfortunately Centre Block and the Library are ungoing major renovations on Parliament Hill in Ottawa for the next 10-15 years so tours are currently unavailable but it’s absolutely stunning.
+The library is the only part of the original Parliament building that burned down in 1916 and it has both the full English and French set of Harry Potter.

 Baroque Library, Prague